Desiderata (Madder Mortem album)

 Desiderata is the fourth studio album by Norwegian metal band Madder Mortem, released on 24 April 2006 (in Norway on 27 March 2006).
 It was their first CD release on Peaceville Records.
 The album spawned a digital single, "My Name Is Silence".
 A video was also shot for the single.

-Desiderata is the Latin word for "those things worthy of desire".
+Desiderata is the Latin word for "things worthy of desire".